How does the Bullet hold up in terms of build quality/maintenance etc?

 Do you offer terms or stage payments?

-Currently, we only accept BACS transfers in order to keep the transaction costs down.
+Currently, we accept WIX payments or BACS transfers in order to keep the transaction costs down.

 How would I season the roaster?
 And do you have any old beans available suitable for just seasoning?